You’ve been elected to a new position. Congratulations!

 Even more guidance

-Before you go, lemme suggest another tool to make the transfer of info from officer to officer go infinitely smoother: The Perfect PTA/ PTO Planner and Organizing Kit.
+Before you go, lemme suggest another tool to make the transfer of info from officer to officer go infinitely smoother: PTO Success Kit.
 It has forms that officers and committee chairs can use to help get the knowledge about how to actually run the PTO put of their head and down on paper!

 Over to you!